 3.2 Training and evaluation of the classification models

-As remarked earlier in , the Cleveland data were used as the training data to build the various classification models in this study.
+As remarked earlier in section two, the Cleveland data were used as the training data to build the various classification models in this study.
 The models’ efficiency and goodness were validated and evaluated on the second independent dataset, the Statlog data.